Offdout/Test-project/README.md

-My first project to learn - a test website
+### Test project to learn - a website

-"Offdout project" is just a repository for myself to test and learn
+This repository is just for me to test and learn